San Francisco de Macorís: History

-On October 2, 1896, Ulises Heureaux reorganized the city of San Francisco de Macorís under Provincial District "Pacificador" (Peacemaker).
+On October 2, 1896, Ulises Heureaux reorganized the city of San Francisco de Macorís under the Provincial District "Pacificador" (Peacemaker).
 At that time it was assigned as common to Cantonal Position of Matanzas, Section Monte Abajo, Villa Riva, Canton Castillo, among others.

 District Pacificador's name lasted until July 26, 1926, when the Dominican Congress changed its name to Duarte Province, presently used.

 On 20 May 1963 the city council approved the renaming of the main streets of San Francisco de Macorís at the request of the Foundation Heroes of Constanza, Maimon and Estero Hondo.

 Geography

 The city of San Francisco de Macorís is located in the North Region of the Dominican Republic (Cibao Region) between the Septentrional Mountain Range at the north and the Cibao Valley at the southern part.
 San Francisco de Macorís has hills to the north which provide a great view of the city during evening hours.
 The Jaya River is prominent on the western part of town.